 In Orange County, the number of golf courses grew by 45 percent between the mid-1990s and mid-2000s.
 Westridge Golf Club was one of these new courses, opening in 1999.
 Unfortunately, golf’s popularity reached its peak in 2003 and has been dropping ever since.
 As a result, Orange County is now considered to be an over-built golf market, which creates greater challenges for golf course operators.

-Courses that use drinking water for irrigation, like Westridge, which uses 90 million gallons of drinking water a year to keep its grass green, face particularly significant challenges.
-The cost of treated water has increased nearly 20 percent since 2012, with additional annual increases of least five percent anticipated for years to come (based on Metropolitan Water District of Southern California’s Tier 1 Full Service Treated rate).
+Courses that use drinking water for irrigation, like Westridge (which uses 90 million gallons of drinking water a year to keep its grass green) face particularly significant challenges.
+The cost of potable (drinking) water has increased nearly 20 percent since 2012, with additional annual increases of least five percent anticipated for years to come (based on Metropolitan Water District of Southern California’s Tier 1 Full Service Treated rate).

 Yes, there will be ample opportunity for the public to review the plan, ask questions and have their comments heard.
-Already, many members of the public participated in two public Scoping Meetings, and their suggestions and comments will be addressed in the upcoming Draft Environmental Impact Report (EIR).
-When the Draft EIR is completed, it will be available to the public and there will be a public comment period.
-The Final Draft EIR will address all comments received during the public comment period.
-It will be reviewed by both the La Habra Planning Commission and City Council, which will hold public hearings and take comments from the public before deliberating.
+Already, many members of the public participated in two public Scoping Meetings and have submitted written comments to the Draft Environmental Impact Report.
+Their suggestions and comments have been addressed in the Draft Final Environmental Impact Report, which will be reviewed at public hearings before the La Habra Planning Commission and City Council.

 For a chart detailing the steps in the public review process, including highlighting where the proposal is in the process now, click here.